 - Or maybe you’ve recently returned from riding backwards on a unicycle across Africa whilst towing a small inflatable paddling pool.

 - Step this way.
-If you think there could be a book in it, your travel memoir journey has just begun!
+If you think there could be a book in it, your journey has just begun!

 Choose your own adventure

-It’s called travel memoir, although you may know it as “armchair travel” or more recently “vicarious travel”.
+It’s called armchair travel, although you may know it as “travel memoir” or more recently “vicarious travel”.
 And that’s it in a nutshell – allowing your readers to live through your exploits.
 It’s a genre which has grown as fast as the world has shrunk, with thousands of titles catering to all tastes – Tuscany to Tucson, Bali to Mali, way-out wacky to down-right dramatic.
 And incredibly, just like a train in India, there’s always room for more!

 From a publishing point of view, the travel memoir segment has a lot going for it.
 Publishers and readers alike love this genre – its variety, its sense of adventure and its glimpse into different worlds.
 Bestsellers are just that, selling millions of copies.
 And your story could be next!